StefanoSaffran/fastfeet/README.md

 ### Requirements

-To run the app, you will need:
+To run the application you will need:
 * [Git](https://git-scm.com)
 * [Node](https://nodejs.org/)
 * [Yarn](https://yarnpkg.com/)